- Find a Trail

 - Get Involved

-For most of the route, the trail is parallel to the winding Nashua River, even running close beside it for stretches at a time.
+For most of the route, the trail parallels the winding North Nashua River, even running close beside it for stretches at a time.
 Much of the trail is lined with trees and just before crossing the border from Fitchburg to Leominster, it passes over a small brook via a pedestrian bridge.

+For those driving, parking is available at a number of locations along the trail.
+Visit the TrailLink map for all options and detailed directions.
 In Leominster, parking can be found by Carter Park (along Main St and Summer St) and in a parking lot by Doyle Field (100 Priest St).
-There are also several designated parking spots are available off Benson Street in Fitchburg
+There are also several designated parking spots are available off Benson Street in Fitchburg.

 When the full trail is complete, parking also will be available at the MBTA commuter rail station in downtown Fitchburg.